The Rise of Phoenixes 凰权·弈天下 has released stills of the cast, and character descriptions have been translated below (updated 25/04/18).

 Xu Jian as Yan Huaishi, Hua Qiong’s husband and leader of the Yan clan.

-Shi An as Ning Sheng, second prince of the Tiansheng Kingdom.
+Shi An as Ning Sheng, second prince.
 Ambitious and cruel, he is a key contender for the throne, and will stop at nothing to fulfil his goal.

 Yu Mingjia as Noble Consort Chang.
 She is ordered to raise Ning Yi after the death of his mother, though the two have a strained relationship.